 In 1709 aged 38 he married his cousin Bethia Naylor, daughter of his mother's brother George Naylor.
 They had one child Francis(2) b 1713.

 Hare was a long time friend of the Prime Minister Robert Walpole having been to school together.
 He had a rapid rise within the ecclesiastical establishment being appointed Rector of Barnes, Surrey, 1713-23.
 He became Chaplain to George I, 1715-8. and was also appointed Dean of Worcester, 1715-26.
 He was then appointed Dean of St Paul's in 1726, a position he retained for the rest of his life.

 In 1727 he was made Bishop of St Asaph (North Wales) which position he occupied until 1731.

 Bethia died c1726.
-In 1728 Francis(1) Hare married again to Margaret Mary Alston when he is 57 and she is 27.
-(The Hare family is very interlinked with the Alston family who are described on a separate page ).
+In 1728 Francis(1) Hare married again to Margaret Mary Alston when he was 57 and she was 27.
+(The Hare family is very interlinked with the Alston family who are described on a separate page.)

 In 1731 Bishop Francis(1) Hare is promoted to become Bishop of Chichester.
 He had hoped to have been made Archbishop of Canterbury but too many people were against him for his outspoken views.